ayaranitram/datascience_tools/README.md

-# `datascience_tools`
+# `scikit-learn-whiskers`
-A collection of tools for help with some tasks of machine learning and datascience studies.
+A collection (only one at this time) of tools aimed to help with some tasks of machine learning and datascience studies.
 These tools are intended to be compatible with scikit-learn utilities, and work properly inside a Pipeline.

 ## `WhiskerOutliers`